oroinc/documentation/user_guide/magento_entities.rst

   :header: "Entity", "Instance Description"
   :widths: 10, 30

-  "**Web Customer**","Represent one customer identity, for which data is collected within the channel.
+  "**Web Customer**","Represents a Magento customer, for which data is collected within the channel.
 Must be defined for channels of the Magento type."
   "**Shopping Cart**","Keeps details on the Magento Customer's pre-sales activity with the |WT02|_" "**Order**","Keeps details of actual sales made by the customer within the channel, including store details, personal